Philipp17M/portfolio_spiced/README.md

 # portfolio_spiced
-portfolio based on weekly projects from the SPICED academy
+portfolio based on cleaned-up weekly projects from the SPICED academy Data Science Bootcamp